MLH-Fellowship/Fellowship-Companion/README.md

 3. Visit [`localhost:3000`](http://localhost:3000) to see the deployed backend

-> Note: For the client to display the response of the backend endpoints, the `API endpoint` needs to be updaed in the client side code according to where it is running
+> Note: For the client to display the response of the backend endpoints, the `API endpoint` needs to be updated in the client side code according to where it is running

 ## Future Scope